Save Annotated PDF using GroupDocs Java & Azure Blob

 - Azure connection attempts and failures

-- Document processing times
+- Document processing durations

-- Annotation operation success/failure rates
+- Annotation success/failure rates

-- Memory usage patterns
+- Memory usage trends

-When to Use This Integration (Decision Making Guide)
+When to Use This Integration (Decision‑Making Guide)

 Perfect for:

-- Collaborative annotation systems with cloud-based document storage
+- Collaborative annotation systems with cloud‑based storage

-Maybe consider alternatives if:
+Consider alternatives if:

 Advanced Use Cases and Real‑World Applications